 Dr. Seuss characters are beloved by children and adults all over the world.
 Dr. Seuss, a.k.a.
-Theodore Geisel, and his legacy of books are celebrated every year on March 2.
+Theodore Geisel, and his legacy of books are celebrated every year on March 2, the author's birthday.
 Favorite Dr. Seuss characters have leapt from the pages of their books to animated cartoons, starting in the 1960s.
 These five Dr. Seuss characters are stars of popular TV cartoons.

 The Cat in the Hat is synonymous with the Dr. Seuss series.
 His red and white striped hat, lanky black and white body and smug grin make him so recognizable.
 Dr. Seuss' The Cat in the Hat first aired on CBS in 1971.
 The half-hour cartoon tells the story of two children who are bored at home when The Cat visits and nearly destroys their whole house, with the help of Thing 1 and Thing 2.
 The songs are enchanting and the story sticks to the book.